-My name is Tyla Adams and I am a first-year in the department of Behavioral Sciences and Health Education.
+My name is Tyla Adams and I am a second-year in the department of Behavioral Sciences and Health Education.
 As a Navy Brat, I have grown up and lived in a few places, but my family currently resides in North Carolina.
 I graduated from East Carolina University (Go Pirates!) in the Fall of 2017 with my BS in Public Health Studies and a minor in Human Development and Family Science.
 Currently, I am the Community Learning and Social Medicine Project Coordinator with Emory Urban Health Initiative, which perfectly aligns with my future goals and current interests.
 My public health interests include adolescent and child health, minority women’s health, and behavioral health.
 I decided to commit to Rollins because this program is designed for the public health professionals who are innovative and progressive, and I knew that it would equip me with the tools to become a distinguished public health professional.
 I can’t wait to show you all countless opportunities that Rollins and Atlanta has to offer!

 Fun facts: I enjoy yoga, love all things Beyoncè, and studied abroad in Australia and New Zealand.

 Hi there!
-I’m Shanthi, and I’m a current first-year student pursuing my MPH in Behavioral Sciences and Health Education with a certificate in Genetic and Molecular Epidemiology.
+I’m Shanthi, and I’m a current second-year student pursuing my MPH in Behavioral Sciences and Health Education with a certificate in Genetic and Molecular Epidemiology.
 I’m originally from Orland Park, IL, and I came to Rollins right after graduating from the University of Wisconsin-Madison (Go Badgers!!) with a B.S. in Molecular Biology with minors in Global Health, German, and Leadership.
 I first became interested in public health through my coursework and through volunteering at a charity pharmacy in undergrad.
 I then interned at a youth center where I developed programming centered around health and wellness for middle-schoolers, and I returned the following year to serve as a summer Americorps member.
 These experiences led me to find my public health interests in adolescent health, specifically understanding how our environment and lifestyles shape human health and development, both biologically and behaviorally.
 Currently, I work as a Peer Support Specialist at Children’s Healthcare of Atlanta at Hughes-Spalding to provide health education to adolescent patients, and outside of work and classes, I am a member of the Rollins Environmental Health Action Coalition and Emory’s University Chorus.
 I’m so grateful to be at Rollins and to be a part of a welcoming and talented community that’s passionate about public health, and I’m excited to share it with you!
 Please feel free to reach out with any questions, and I look forward to meeting you!

 Hi everyone!
-My name is Chloe, and I’m a first year MPH student in the department of Behavioral Sciences and Health Education.
+My name is Chloe, and I’m a second year MPH student in the department of Behavioral Sciences and Health Education.
 I am from Grand Rapids, MI, and stayed in Michigan to complete my undergraduate degree in English at the University of Michigan (go blue!).
 I moved to Atlanta in the summer of 2018, and have been enjoying my time in the city and at Rollins so far.
 I discovered the field of public health my junior year as an undergrad while I was on an alternative spring break trip in El Salvador helping provide elementary schoolgirls the infrastructure to lead healthier lives such as building a safe-water drinking fountain.
 I chose Rollins for a multitude of reasons with the major ones being: commitment of faculty, staff, and fellow students to helping you succeed, job opportunities in Atlanta, and the career development resources present at Rollins (coming from the Midwest, the mild winters also sold me!)
 I currently work as a clinical research assistant for with the Women’s Interagency HIV Study at Grady Hospital’s Ponce De Leon Clinic.
 My interests lie around women’s health and my ideal career would incorporate aspects of health education, promotion, and policy over women’s health issues.
 When I’m not working or in school you can find me hiking, trying new restaurants, and attempting to train for a half-marathon.
 I am excited to share my Rollins experience with you and to learn why you are passionate about public health!